2026 Halloween Street Closure

 and invite your friends in Tara to sign too!

 Over the years, Halloween in Tara has gotten busier with vehicular traffic, and safety has become a growing concern.
 With more cars on the road, families with young kids are often crowded onto sidewalks, and the volume of traffic as well as distracted driving has made things feel unsafe.
-Many neighbors have noticed that more families are leaving the neighborhood to trick-or-treat in areas with street closures and calmer traffic.
+Many neighbors have noticed that more Tara families are leaving the neighborhood to trick-or-treat in areas with street closures and calmer traffic.

 We want to make Halloween feel special again—kids walking from house to house, neighbors chatting, and everyone enjoying a safer, more relaxed evening.
 Closing the streets for a few hours helps us create that experience.